igorkulman/coding-journal/content/post/2018-07-18-creating-your-own-xcode-templates.md

 {{% gist id="c518c66de96b1c9d8c879414089fb7e6" file="___FILEBASENAME___.swift" %}}

-If you do not want to start from scratch, just [download my template](/files/SampleTemplate.zip), copy it to `~/Library/Developer/Xcode/Templates/File Templates/Custom` and adjust it to your needs.
+If you do not want to start from scratch, take a look at [my sample Xcode templates on Github](https://github.com/igorkulman/xcode-templates).